-What makes this dataset valuable isn’t theory - it’s behavior.
+These organizations span scale-ups and established companies across industries and geographies.
+What makes this dataset valuable isn't theory β it's behavior.
 We can see how teams write OKRs, how often they update them, where they struggle, and what correlates with success or failure.

 Lesson 1: OKR Success Is About Rhythm, Not Inspiration

-The strongest predictor of OKR success is not how ambitious the objectives are - it’s how often teams engage with them.
+The strongest predictor of OKR success is not how ambitious the objectives are β it's how often teams engage with them.

-Organizations that update their OKRs weekly or every 7–10 days consistently outperform those that update them monthly or only at the end of the quarter.
+Organizations that update their OKRs weekly or every 7β10 days consistently outperform those that update them monthly or only at the end of the quarter.

 Regular updates create a feedback loop: teams notice slippage earlier, adjust initiatives faster, and keep goals top of mind.

-Teams that don’t establish a rhythm tend to treat OKRs as a planning artifact rather than a management tool.
-By the time they review progress, it’s already too late to course-correct.
+Teams that don't establish this rhythm tend to treat OKRs as a planning artifact rather than a management tool.
+By the time they review progress, it's already too late to course-correct.

 Takeaway: OKRs should operate on a weekly cadence.
 If they're not part of your regular operating rhythm, they won't drive execution.